 Those familiar with keyboards have probably heard of Yamaha’s AWM Dynamic Sampling technology.
 Even this less expensive model has it.
 Yamaha sound designers record a professional pianist playing a concert grand.

-They record it at all different values, which helps give you the variety of sound when utilizing the Graded Hammer Action.
+They record it at all different values, which helps give you the variety of sound when utilizing the GHS Action.
 The p-45 is best used by those looking for simulated piano sounds.

 If you want a keyboard with built-in speakers, this could be the option for you.
 There are two 12-centimeter speakers, each powered by a 6 W amp.